cybercubes/stock-volatilator-3000/setup_guide.md

 ### Manually run .jar files

-If you want to manually run your .jar file
+If you want to manually run your .jar file (from .jar's directory):

 ```shell script
 java -jar Volatilator-api.jar
 ```

-Replace Volatilator-api.jar with whatever is your .jar file is
+Replace Volatilator-api.jar with whatever is your .jar file.

 ### Installing gitlab-runner
 Get the required binary, in our case we need *amd64 binary: